 Monsters to Destroy

 is a multimedia talk by filmmaker and comedian Ben Tumin examining refugee resettlement in the United States.
 Weaving together information about the refugee crisis, personal narrative, and pre-recorded interviews, Ben argues for expanded refugee resettlement on national security grounds.

-Leading refugee advocacy organizations have described the presentation as moving and informative, noting that the humor "works surprisingly well," and declaring the performance to be a worthwhile, unique experience for anyone passionate about human rights.
+Leading refugee advocacy organizations have described the presentation as moving and informative, noting that the humor "works surprisingly, incredibly well," and declaring the performance to be a worthwhile, unique experience for anyone passionate about human rights.